InternationalPirate/CompetitiveNetherite/README.md

 The mod is a WIP as of now.

 ## Tiers
 As of now, there are six planned tiers of upgraded netherite armor.
+In addition to granting special abilities, each tier also upgrades the base stats of netherite tools and armor.

 ### Inflamed
 In order to craft this set of armor, you need an inflamed smithing template and a blaze rod.